 - Minced fresh parsley

-- Sprinkle pork chops with salt and pepper; rub with sage.
-Place flour in a small shallow bowl; coat chops with flour.
+- Sprinkle chops with salt and pepper; rub with sage.
+Dip in flour to coat lightly.

-- In a large skillet over medium heat, brown chops in butter and oil on both sides.
-Remove and keep warm.
+- In a large skillet, heat butter and oil over medium heat; brown chops on both sides.
+Remove from pan.

 Light-Bodied Red Wine

 Enjoy this recipe with a light-bodied red wine such as Pinot Noir.

 Reviews for Sage Pork Chops with Cider Pan Gravy

 "Made these last night and they were delicious.
 Didn't have any dried sage so subbed with poultry seasoning.
 Will make again and use sage but I can't imagine it'll make that much difference.
 Very quick and easy."